BrianGlasheen/Pocket-Pantry/README.md

 ## pool - best shots to take

 cv, anaylis for best shot considering branching baths based on which shots taken. find angle, power, next shots, etc.

+## LAW difference tool

+for travelers traveling to countries with different laws, show the most different / important laws to be aware of for differeing cultures